OccupyMars2025/OccupyMars2025/README.md

 # 2024/10/24: Congratulations!
 I ran 10 km in 48 minutes, breaking my personal record.
 It's the first time I've ever run 10 km in under 50 minutes!
 ### Don't just sprint.
 Study how great runners run!
 They lift their heads, straighten their backs, and stride as wide and as quickly as possible.
 ## 2024/10/24: 80 consecutive handstand push-ups
+### 2024/10/25: Soon, I hear the rhythmic sound of footsteps 30 meters behind me, and I know the masters have arrived.
+These masters are remarkable: while I’m sprinting, barely able to catch my breath, they keep pace effortlessly, chatting and laughing as if it’s nothing.
+And when I’m too tired to continue and stop, they give me a friendly reminder, “Take a break.
+Then take a shortcut over there; catch up with us on the other side.”
+Today, I managed to follow them for 200 meters before I stopped.
+I really wish I had taken that break and continued to follow them for another few hundred meters— even just another 100 meters.

 ---
+# Every morning, I wake up full of energy and in high spirits.
+With bare arms, I face the crisp winter breeze and start running!
+Along the way, I make it a point to shout "Good morning!" to at least five pedestrians who pass by.

 # [A 15-year-old boy completed 1,050 push-ups in one go, taking 1 hour, without sagging his back throughout.](https://www.bilibili.com/video/BV1j6xheMExB/?spm_id_from=333.337.search-card.all.click&vd_source=ca461cbebf465923c42455295302af8f)
 # [[3:36/km] New York Pace Run Record](https://www.bilibili.com/video/BV16Xy7YiE44/?t=16&spm_id_from=333.1007.tianma.4-2-12.click&vd_source=ca461cbebf465923c42455295302af8f)